ghik/kubernetes-the-harder-way/docs/Bootstrapping_Kubernetes_Security.md

 * certificate and key for verifying and signing service account tokens

 Of course, every certificate must be signed by a Certificate Authority.
-Technically, it is possible to have a separate CA for different types of certificates:
+Technically, it is possible to have separate CAs for different types of certificates:
 * a CA to sign `etcd` peer certificates
 * a CA to sign `etcd` server certificate(s)
 * a CA to sign `kube-apiserer` server certificate